hyperledger/fabric/docs/source/build_network.rst

-We provide a fully annotated script --- ``byfn.sh`` --- that leverages these Docker images to quickly bootstrap a Hyperledger Fabric network that by default is comprised of four peers representing two different organizations, and an orderer node.
+We provide a fully annotated script --- ``byfn.sh`` --- that leverages these Docker images to quickly bootstrap a Hyperledger Fabric network that by default is comprised of four peers representing two different organizations, and a Raft ordering service.
 It will also launch a container to run a scripted execution that will join peers to a channel, deploy a chaincode and drive execution of transactions against the deployed chaincode.